Defining DLT Immutability: A Qualitative Survey of Node Operators: Analysis

 Together, these combine to describe the situation of conditional immutability where legitimacy and trust are key to the validity of any rewrite.
 Counterbalancing these is agents' assessment of risk, that is, calculative trust,~\cite{williamson1993} which may extend as far as a recognition of the risk of collapse as described by Budish et al.~\cite{budish2024economiclimitspermissionlessconsensus} Crucially, any rewrite that is seen as legitimate, particularly when viewed via the lens of a network's governance topology, does not appear to trigger the ``collapse'' referred to by Budish et al., the ex-post destruction in the value of an endogenous token that should accompany any attack on finality.
-This implies, that from a qualitative definition, that the rewrite was not in fact an attack at all.
+This implies that from a qualitative definition, the rewrite was not in fact an attack at all.

-Discussing `decentralization' as a primarily theatric process, termed `decentralization theatre' by network participants\footnote{We discuss the delta between `decentralization' and `decentralization theatre' at length in our companion paper.~\cite{lynham2025decentralizationqualitativesurveynode}}, JP Vergne describes the ``Web3'' community as ``a fictitious space whose performers are enjoined to enact decentralization to preserve the coherence of the play.''~\cite{vergne} To some degree, there is a parallel with immutability, and the ``coherence of the play'' is expressed through trust dynamics.

 Finally, we must observe that, although there is a tension in our fieldwork between a desire for immutability on the one hand but an acceptance of ledger rewrites on the other, it is a reasonable argument to instead say that immutability is not a design goal of these ledgers at all, and that they are best defined simply as mutable ledgers.
-Nevertheless, the authors do not believe this is a position incompatible with a need to define something like the proposed Practical Immutability as a operational and governance equilibrium for these networks.
+Perhaps, to build on the analysis of Davidson et al., this is natural if blockchains are indeed ``a new institutional technology.''~\cite{DAVIDSON_DE_FILIPPI_POTTS_2018}

+Just as we agreed with the analysis of Vergne~\cite{vergne} previously that decentralization was on some level essentially performative, especially when conflated with immutability,~\cite{lynham2025decentralizationqualitativesurveynode} the reason perhaps is clearer from the tension just described.
+It follows that this trust-based definition of immutability is also to some degree performative.
+It relies on a trust in, perhaps even a belief in, the ``coherence of the play''~\cite{vergne} from all agents that participate in the system.
+It makes sense then, that those who confuse decentralization and immutability should experience both in a similarly performative way. { \quad{ }}